arXiv/arxiv-docs/help/submit_status.md

 On Hold
 -------

-Your submission was identified by arXiv administrators or [moderators](/help/moderation) as needing further attention.
+Your submission was identified by arXiv staff or [moderators](/help/moderation) as needing further attention.

 Submissions may be put on hold for a variety of reasons, ranging from